asadhasan832/qrng_random_password_generator/README.md

+# ANU QRNG Random Password Generator
-# Random Password Generator using Quantum Random Number Generation
+## Random Password Generator using Quantum Random Number Generation

 Generating reliable and secure random password credential is a difficult problem to solve.
 If human password generation is used then valuable physiological load is expended, whereas using psuedo-random password generation has entropy convergence concerns.